Kosher Gelatin: Is It Halal? A Jewish, Christian & Islamic Comparison

 Key takeaways

-• Kosher gelatin is NOT automatically halal — the two certification systems are independent and answer to different legal standards.
+• Kosher gelatin is NOT automatically halal — the two certifications serve different legal systems with different requirements.

 FAQs